Bronx

 Choose the path that matches the real patient question: Medicaid coverage, telemedicine access, OASAS-level care, or a local borough and Long Island visit.

-A payer-focused details for Medicaid, Medicare, commercial plans, medication copays, urine drug screening, and self-pay backup questions.
+A payer-focused option for Medicaid, Medicare, commercial plans, medication copays, urine drug screening, and self-pay backup questions.

-A virtual-care details for online Suboxone evaluation, telemedicine follow-up, local backup, and federal telehealth rule context.
+A virtual-care option for online Suboxone evaluation, telemedicine follow-up, local backup, and federal telehealth rule context.

-A separate details for patients who may need a certified substance use treatment program rather than an office-based medication visit.
+A separate option for patients who may need a certified substance use treatment program rather than an office-based medication visit.

-A citywide details connecting Bronx, Brooklyn, Queens, and Manhattan patients to local and virtual treatment options.
+A citywide option connecting Bronx, Brooklyn, Queens, and Manhattan patients to local and virtual treatment options.

 Astoria, Jackson Heights, Jamaica, and Long Island City access for opioid use disorder treatment and follow-up.